vinibiavatti1/CodenameEagleNVLMap/README.md

 To install the map in your environment, just follow the steps below:

-1. Make a backup of your CE root directory;
-2. Extract the folder `Level140` from the repository zip file `Level140_NVL.zip`;
+1. Extract the folder `Level140` from the repository zip file `Level140_NVL.zip`;
-3. Add the extracted folder to the CE's root directory;
+2. Add the extracted folder `Level140` to the CE's root directory;
-4. Open the file `LEVELS.nfo` located in the CE root folder with a notepad;
-5. Add a new line with this content: `Name:NVL Val:140` (Make sure to keep a blank line at the end of the file!);
-6. Save the file;
-7. Start the Codename Eagle;
+3. Open the map manager and add a new record there with name: `NVL` and value: `140`;
-8. Go to Multiplayer and select the map `NVL`;
+4. Go to Multiplayer and select the map `NVL`;
-9. Play!
+5. Play!

 ### Hosting